Megapong BONUS - Flashing!

 And that’s it!
 Try the game out now and the ball should flash for only half a second after hitting it.
 It’s not much but it does look better already, doesn’t it?

-Thank you for following along with this tutorial and thank you even more for supporting me on Patreon.
-It really means a lot to me!
+Thank you for following along with this tutoria, it really means a lot to me!
 Stay tuned for more tutorials like this and until then, be excellent to each other!

 If you've got problems or questions, join the official SGDK Discord!
 It's full of people a lot smarter and skilled than me.
 Of course you're also welcome to just hang out and have fun!